kingland/CppTh/md/fast_delegates_fix.md

 As to the factory functions, first thing to do was to note that the can be given the same name (so called “overloading”), in my choice, “create”.

-I also added the practically important support of lambda expressions in the style similar to std::function.
+I also added the practically important support of lambda expressions in the style similar to **std::function**.
 The delegate of the same time could be assigned to an instance of a lambda expression and called later.
 Importantly, the closure capture performed by a lambda expression is preserved in the delegate instance.

 All of the above is covered by a single delegate template class.
 I also added one more template, multicast delegate, in .NET style.